 Bridget, our Children's Advocate, offers this group for parents of all genders in need of parenting support.
 Participants discuss a variety of topics, including:

 - The impact of domestic violence and trauma on children

 - Ways to help children express emotions and develop healthy coping skills

 - If you have specific needs such as childcare or translation services in order to attend a group, please contact the group facilitator in advance to make arrangements.

-Safe Passage is offering a NEW counseling group for survivors of domestic violence who struggle with symptoms of post traumatic stress disorder.
+Safe Passage is offering a counseling group for survivors of domestic violence who struggle with symptoms of post traumatic stress disorder.
 This group will be focused on increasing safety and empowerment using mindfulness-based coping skills.
 The design for this group integrates several evidence-based, trauma-informed therapy models, including Seeking Safety and Mindfulness-Based Cognitive Behavioral Therapy, and focuses on:

 - Gaining empowerment by understanding how trauma affects the brain, and ways to retrain the brain.